n1r7/compliance/motivation.md

 # Tax Laws

-As explained above, the shadow economy comprises activity that, if it were legitimate, would be taxable, and laundering money entails converting illicit funds into apparently licit funds.
+The shadow economy comprises activity that if it were legitimate, would be taxable, and laundering money entails converting illicit funds into apparently licit funds.
 Funds derived from or related to tax crimes require laundering in the same way that any other types of illegally gotten gains do.[^14]  Indeed, “[c]riminals will seek to launder the proceeds from their crimes to pay for [luxury goods] in order to avoid detection by the tax or law enforcement authorities.”[^15]  After surveying 19 countries, the Organization for Economic Cooperation and Development found that “[m]ost countries report that the strategies and techniques used by their tax authorities to detect tax evasion and money laundering” specifically related to identity fraud were “successful in terms of:

 - Improving identification of suitable cases to audit;
 - Preventing revenue loss through proactive data mining;